Case Study

 In addition to the ideas to improve service delivery efficiency, the project uncovered a variety of financial planning recommendations that could have an estimated total impact — from new savings and revenues, including income from fees, rents and other sources — of more than $450 million over 10 years.
 These include measures such as leveraging city buildings and other assets for one-time or ongoing revenue and making changes to pension and health programs to reduce costs.

-The report suggested different ways to use city-owned buildings and facilities, such as selling aging fleet and recycling facilities occupying a desirable riverfront location and building more modern ones elsewhere.
-The city would gain one-time revenue from the sale and, in the longer term, tax income from the new development while achieving cost savings from the more efficient facilities.
+The GMC report suggested different ways to use city-owned buildings and facilities, such as selling aging fleet and recycling facilities occupying a desirable riverfront location and building more modern ones elsewhere.
+The city could gain one-time revenue from the sale and, in the longer term, tax income from the new development while achieving cost savings from the more efficient facilities.
 It identified other city buildings for possible consolidation or sale.

 Citing examples from other medium and larger cities, the report recommended different ways to monetize city assets, such as selling advertising space on trash containers, benches or bus shelters, as well as other opportunities to leverage parking, waterworks and even streetlights for income.